deve-sh/NoteItDown/frontend/README.md

 - List of users involved in editing a document and a specific block of document is available.
 - Reorderable documents
 - Everything operates seamlessly on the frontend due to the power of Firebase.
+- Secure, noone unauthorized will have access to your stuff since they are guarded by Firebase's security rules.

 ##### Creating Workspace